apache/rocketmq-externals/rocketmq-spark/spark-structured-streaming-rocketmq.md

 ## Writing Data to RocketMQ

 Here, we describe the support for writing Streaming Queries to RocketMQ.
 Take note that RocketMQ only supports at least once write semantics.
-Consequently, when writing—either Streaming Queries or Batch Queries—to RocketMQ, some records may be duplicated; this can happen, for example, if Kafka needs to retry a message that was not acknowledged by a Broker, even though that Broker received and wrote the message record.
+Consequently, when writing—either Streaming Queries or Batch Queries—to RocketMQ, some records may be duplicated; this can happen, for example, if RocketMQ needs to retry a message that was not acknowledged by a Broker, even though that Broker received and wrote the message record.
 Structured Streaming cannot prevent such duplicates from occurring due to these write semantics.
 However, if writing the query is successful, then you can assume that the query output was written at least once.
 A possible solution to remove duplicates when reading the written data could be to introduce a primary (unique) key that can be used to perform de-duplication when reading.

 ### Creating a RocketMQ Sink for Streaming Queries